-Immediately after announcement of the Tehran Declaration, then Secretary of State Clinton announced that the P5+1 had reached agreement on a new U.N.
+Immediately after the Brazil-Turkey mediation failed, then Secretary of State Clinton announced that the P5+1 had reached agreement on a new U.N.
 Security Council Resolution that would give U.S. allies authority to take substantial new economic measures against Iran.
-Adopted on June 9, 2010, 23 Resolution 1929 was the most sweeping of those adopted on Iran's nuclear program, and an annex presented a modified offer of incentives to Iran.
-24 By authorizing U.N. member states to sanction key Iranian economic sectors such as energy and banking, Resolution 1929 placed significant additional economic pressure on Iran.
+Adopted on June 9, 2010, Resolution 1929 was the most sweeping of those adopted on Iran's nuclear program, and